Top shareholder demands Dell open books as buyout looms

 "Under the current buyout proposal, management and Silver Lake stand to receive all of the future upside, while denying shareholders, who have paid to reposition the company, the opportunity to reap the rewards of our investment," Southeastern said in its filing.

-Michael Dell, teaming up with Silver Lake and top global software maker Microsoft Corp (MSFT.O), is offering $13.65 a share to buy out the company, but at least four of its largest investors are opposed to the deal.
+Michael Dell, teaming up with Silver Lake and top global software maker Microsoft Corp, is offering $13.65 a share to buy out the company, but at least four of its largest investors are opposed to the deal.

 Shareholders representing almost 14 percent of Dell shares, led by Southeastern with a stake of more than 8 percent, including options, have said they will vote against the proposed buyout.
 No. 3 shareholder T. Rowe Price has also spoken out against the deal.